-Full-time graduate students are those enrolled in 8 or more credit hours during a regular semester or 4 or more credit hours during a summer session.
+Full-time graduate students are those enrolled in 8 credit hours during a regular semester or summer session.
 Enrollment in fewer credits than this constitutes part-time study.

 Absences

 Illness is usually the only acceptable excuse for absence.
 Allowances for illness are based on the time at which they occur and the amount of time lost.
 Loss of time in any course may require that the student repeat the course.